 Discover Ecuador’s capital, the colonial city of Quito.
 It is the first city worldwide to be named a World Heritage site by UNESCO, and in 2016 winner of the World Travel Awards’ Leading destination in South America for the 3rd time.

 Immerse yourself in the charm that can be witnessed in every plaza, church, and museum while you stroll down the streets of downtown Quito and to the Middle of the World located outside the city.

 How to get there

 As with most places in South America, it is best to book your airplane ticket in advance to get reasonable prices!
 I recommend using Expedia to find the best rates.

 Book a tour in Quito

 Quito is a vibrant city, and booking a tour will ease communication barriers and avoid the hassles of planning and logistics in this big city in South America.
-Book ahead of your tour in Quito, visit the Middle of the World Monument, the historic center and more, here.
+Book ahead of your tour in Quito, and visit the Middle of the World Monument, the historic center, and more, here.

 Once you arrive in Quito, you can easily see the old part of town, a fine example of Spanish colonial architecture.
 The best way of getting there, as well as the fastest one, would be taking a taxi.
 Of course, you need to be ready to bargain, offer at least 1/3 of the price you are asked for and try to get a taxi from your hotel or the main malls or shopping centers in the city.
 Ask the taxi driver to take you to “la Plaza grande.”